nobiot/org-transclusion/README.md

 Save the current buffer when transclusion is active.
 The hooks will be triggered to save the sources of all the transclusions in the current buffer.

-When you switch to another buffer, two things should happen:
+When you switch to another buffer, the transcluded contents disappear (I am reconsidering this behavour now).
-1. Transcluded contents disappear
-2. The sources get updated (but not saved)

-When you come back to the transclusion buffer, the contents should come back automatically.
+When you come back to the transclusion buffer, the contents come back automatically.

 ## Work with transclusions at-point and all for the buffer interactively
 The following operations can be done interactively.